Quick Tax Code Lookup

 What does tax code 1257L mean?

-1257L is the standard tax code for 2025/26.
-The 1257 means your Personal Allowance is £12,570 (1257 × 10), and L means you're entitled to the standard allowance.
-This is the most common code for people with one job and no taxable benefits.
+Tax code 1257L is the standard tax code for 2025/26.
+The number 1257 represents your tax-free Personal Allowance of £12,570 (multiply by 10).
+The letter L means you're entitled to the standard Personal Allowance.
+This is the most common tax code in the UK.

 What does tax code D0 mean?